Suppression and enhancement of bosonic stimulation by atomic interactions

-where $N_\mathbf{k}$ is the occupation of the momentum state $\mathbf{k}$.
-This is the standard, more familiar bosonic-stimulation result.
-In the textbook picture, the rate of a physical process is enhanced by a factor of $1+ N_{\rm f}$, where $N_{\rm f}$ is the number of bosons already occupying the final quantum state, and here the relevant states are the final momentum states, $\mathbf{k} + \mathbf{Q}$, of the recoiling atoms.
-The same picture is also commonly used to explain a bosonically enhanced rate of elastic atom-atom scattering, for example during formation of a Bose-Einstein condensate~\cite{Miesner:1998b}.
+This is the standard textbook result which states that the rate of a physical process is enhanced by a factor of $1+ N_{\rm f}$, where $N_{\rm f}$ is the number of bosons already occupying the final quantum state, and here the relevant states are the final momentum states, $\mathbf{k} + \mathbf{Q}$, of the recoiling atoms.
+The same picture is also commonly used to explain a bosonically enhanced rate of elastic atom-atom scattering, for example during formation of a Bose--Einstein condensate~\cite{Miesner:1998b}.

-However, as we also sketch in Fig.~\ref{fig1}\textbf{b} (bottom cartoon), repulsive interactions ($a>0$) suppress the wave-packet overlap and the resulting enhancement~\cite{Naraschewski:1999, Lu:2023}.
+However, as we also sketch in Fig.~1\textbf{b} (bottom cartoon), repulsive interactions ($a>0$) suppress the wave-packet overlap and the resulting enhancement~\cite{Naraschewski:1999, Lu:2023}.
 In this case Eq.~(\ref{eq:1}) does not reduce to Eq.~(\ref{eq:2}), and the scattering rate cannot be understood in terms of momentum-space occupations.
 Physically, the key point is that the momentum states are spatially delocalized, while bosonic enhancement fundamentally arises from spatially local correlations, through the interference of light scattered by two nearby atoms, and only for non-interacting particles the pictures in terms of local correlations and global state occupations are (mathematically) equivalent.